Create an Application Load Balancer - Elastic Load Balancing

 4. In the Basic configuration section, set the following parameters:

-1. For Choose a target type, select Instances to specify targets by instance ID or IP addresses to specify targets by IP address.
+1. For Choose a target type, select Instances to specify targets by instance ID or IP addresses to specify targets by only IP address.
 If the target type is a Lambda function, you can enable health checks by selecting Enable in the Health checks section.

 2. For Target group name, enter a name for the target group.